javipacheco/cards-counters-bgg-catalog/doc_en.md

 }
 ```

-- **countOtherItems**: Usually used to count points at the end of the game based on the number of resources you have, goals achieved, etc. This data must be added manually by the player and cannot be calculated automatically.
 - **translation**: Translation message obtained from `translations.others`.
-In the example, `"arquitecto_msg"`
+In the example, `"architect_msg"`.
 - **max**: Maximum number of items to count.
-In the example, `6`
+In the example, `6`.
 - **multiply**: Multiplication factor for the points.
-In the example, `1`
+In the example, `1`.

-### 6. Blanks
+#### d.
+Blanks

-The "blanks" section contains information on how to nullify the properties of other cards.
-A card with blanks will apply these conditions to the cards you have played, causing them to have no base points, bonuses, or penalties.
+The "blanks" section contains information on how to blank the properties of other cards.
+A card with blanks will apply these conditions to the cards you have played, making them lose their type, base points, bonuses, and penalties.
 Below is the structure and fields of this section.

+In this case, for the game "Fantasy Realms," if you have this card in hand, it blanks all cards where `type` is `army`, `leader`, and `beast` (in the latter case except for the card with identifier `basilisk`).
+For all those cards, base points, bonuses, and penalties will not be counted.

 **Example in JSON:**
 ```json